HolidayVibe Maldives

 🏠 Resorts Known for Exceptional House Reefs

 Some resorts have earned a reputation specifically for their house reefs.
-These include Vilamendhoo, Anantara Kihavah, Baros, Kandolhu, Constance Moofushi, Park Hyatt Hadahaa, Angaga, Mirihi, and W Maldives.
-But there are many others worth considering depending on your budget and preferred atoll.
+These include Vilamendhoo, Anantara Kihavah, Baros, Kandolhu, Constance Moofushi, Park Hyatt Hadahaa, Angaga, Mirihi, and Ellaidhoo.
+There are many others worth considering depending on your budget and preferred atoll.

 Types of Dive Sites in the Maldives